pepaslabs/LearningRxSwift/README.md

 * scopedDispose
 * takeUntil
 * deferred
+* flatMap
-* refactor repo title and all chapter titles to be "katas"
+* refactor repo title and all chapter titles to be "katas"?